rolandjitsu/angular-lab/README.md

 Now run `$(npm bin)/firebase login:ci` to get an auth token (follow the steps you are given by the command);
 2. Copy the token that was echoed in the terminal and put it somewhere safe for further usage;
 3. Alternatively, export the token (`export FIREBASE_TOKEN=<your Firebase token here>`);
-4. Replace `angular-lab-da3a7` with your own Firebase project id in `.firebaserc`.
+4. Replace `angular-laboratory` with your own Firebase project id in `.firebaserc`.

 Given that you have `FIREBASE_TOKEN` exported as env var, you can deploy the app to your own Firebase account with:
 ```shell